Darwish-md/TryHackMe/Nmap.md

 -  Nmap look up for online hosts; however, we can use the option `-R` to query the DNS server even for offline hosts.
 If you want to use a specific DNS server, we can add the `--dns-servers DNS_SERVER option`.
 - `-P` is used primarily for host discovery (ping scan), while `-s` is used for port scanning to determine the state of each port (open, closed, or filtered) on the target host.
+- `-v` can be used to show the results as the scan progresses.

+# Nmap port scan

+## States of ports

+Nmap considers the following six states:
+- Open: indicates that a service is listening on the specified port.
+- Closed: indicates that no service is listening on the specified port, although the port is accessible.
+By accessible, we mean that it is reachable and is not blocked by a firewall or other security appliances/programs.
+- Filtered: means that Nmap cannot determine if the port is open or closed because the port is not accessible.
+This state is usually due to a firewall preventing Nmap from reaching that port.
+Nmap’s packets may be blocked from reaching the port; alternatively, the responses are blocked from reaching Nmap’s host.
+- Unfiltered: means that Nmap cannot determine if the port is open or closed, although the port is accessible.
+This state is encountered when using an ACK scan -sA.
+- Open|Filtered: This means that Nmap cannot determine whether the port is open or filtered.
+- Closed|Filtered: This means that Nmap cannot decide whether a port is closed or filtered.

+## TCP header flags

+1. URG: Urgent flag indicates that the urgent pointer filed is significant.
+The urgent pointer indicates that the incoming data is urgent, and that a TCP segment with the URG flag set is processed immediately without consideration of having to wait on previously sent TCP segments.
+2. ACK: Acknowledgement flag indicates that the acknowledgement number is significant.
+It is used to acknowledge the receipt of a TCP segment.
+3. PSH: Push flag asking TCP to pass the data to the application promptly.
+4. RST: Reset flag is used to reset the connection.
+Another device, such as a firewall, might send it to tear a TCP connection.
+This flag is also used when data is sent to a host and there is no service on the receiving end to answer.
+5. SYN: Synchronize flag is used to initiate a TCP 3-way handshake and synchronize sequence numbers with the other host.
+The sequence number should be set randomly during TCP connection establishment.
+6. FIN: The sender has no more data to send.

+## Port Scanning Types

+#### TCP Connect Scan
+TCP connect scan works by completing the TCP 3-way handshake:
+1. SYN
+2. SYN/ACK
+3. ACK
+4. RST/ACK

+To run the scan: `nmap -sT TARGET`.

+- we can use `-F` to enable fast mode and decrease the number of scanned ports from 1000 to 100 most common ports.
+- the `-r` option can also be added to scan the ports in consecutive order instead of random order.
+- Unprivileged users are limited to connect scan.

+#### TCP SYN Scan
+The default scan mode for Nmap is SYN scan, and it requires a privileged (root or sudoer).
+We can select this scan type by using the `-sS` option.

+It works like in the following:
+1. SYN
+2. SYN/ACK
+3. RST

+Because we didn’t establish a TCP connection, this decreases the chances of the scan being logged.

+#### UDP Scan
+When Scanning udp ports, we have 3 states:
+- Either we receive a response as for example: Nmap sends a UDP packet to port 53 (DNS), and receives a DNS response.
+In this case the port will be stated as indeed open.
+- We don't receive any response, and in this case the port will be stated as open|filtered.
+This ambiguity arises because the lack of response could mean that the port is open but no application is actively responding to the probe, or the port is filtered by a firewall and the packets are being silently dropped.
+- The third possibility is when the port is closed and hence we receive back ICMP Type 3 "Destination Unreachable".

+We can run the scan by `-sU`.

+## Fine-tuning scope & Performance
+You can specify the ports you want to scan instead of the default 1000 ports:
+- port list: `-p22,80,443` will scan ports 22, 80 and 443.
+- port range: `-p1-1023 will scan all ports between 1 and 1023 inclusive.
+- You can request the scan of all ports by using -p-, which will scan all 65535 ports.
+- You can control the scan timing using -T<0-5> where:
+  - paranoid (0)
+  - sneaky (1)
+  - polite (2)
+  - normal (3)
+  - aggressive (4)
+  - insane (5)
+- you can choose to control the packet rate using `--min-rate <number>` and `--max-rate <number>
+- you can control probing parallelization using `--min-parallelism <numprobes>` and `--max-parallelism <numprobes>`